Debugging & Performance Tools

 • a control is reading state in a way that prevents caching (unstable dependencies).

-• Repaint: the region that the app chose to repaint for this frame.
+• Scene: Repaint: the region of the real UI scene that the app chose to repaint for this frame.

-• Dirty: the union of dirty rectangles reported during the frame.
+• Scene: Dirty: the union of scene dirty rectangles reported during the frame.

 • full=yes/no: whether the diff renderer forced a full redraw.